 Almonds boast an impressive nutritional profile.
-A 28g serving contains on average 3.5g of fibre, 6g of protein and 14g of fat, 9g of which are monounsaturated fats (“good” fats).
+A 28g serving contains on average 3.5g of fibre, 6g of protein, and 14g of fat, 9g of which are monounsaturated fats (“good” fats).
 They also contain a relatively high amount of vitamins and minerals including 37% of the Reference Daily Intake (RDI) of vitamin E, 32% of the Manganese RDI, 20% of the Magnesium RDI, as well as smaller amounts of copper, vitamin B2 and phosphorus.
 Finally, almonds are rich in antioxidants, which are mostly concentrated in the brown layer of the skin.

 Almonds have been linked to a number of health benefits, thanks to their highly nutritious content.
 To start with, researchers found that individuals eating almonds had lower LDL cholesterol levels than those who didn’t eat almonds.
-High levels of LDL cholesterol (ie. “bad” cholesterol) is a well-known risk factor for heart disease.
+High levels of LDL cholesterol (ie. “bad” cholesterol) are a well-known risk factor for heart disease.
 What’s more, other studies found that almonds reduced the amount of oxidised LDL by 14%.
-The accumulation of oxidised LDL can result in atherosclerosis, which is the hardening of the arteries resulting in a decrease of blood flow.
+The accumulation of oxidised LDL can result in atherosclerosis, which is the hardening of the arteries resulting in a decrease in blood flow.
 Also, almonds are among one of the best sources of vitamin E, with one ounce providing around 37% of the RDI.
-Several studies have linked high vitamin E intake with lower rates of heart disease, cancer and Alzheimer’s disease.
-Finally, due to its antioxidant content, almonds have been found to reduce oxidative stress markers by 23 to 34% as well as reduce markers of oxidative damage.
+Several studies have linked high vitamin E intake with lower rates of heart disease, cancer, and Alzheimer’s disease.
+Finally, due to their antioxidant content, almonds have been found to reduce oxidative stress markers by 23 to 34% as well as reduce markers of oxidative damage.

 Garrido I., Monagas M., Gomez-Cordoves C. and Bartolomé B. (2008).
 Polyphenols and antioxidant properties of almond skins: influence of industrial processing.
 Journal of Food Science, 73(2), pp.106-115.